A Global List of Powerful Female Minds

-Launched by the Global Thinkers Forum London-based social purpose organization with Queen Rania Al Abdullah as its Founding Patron, Athena40 is the first ever global selection of 40 top forward-thinking, innovative women from across all industries and spectrums, published every two years.
+Launched by the Global Thinkers Forum London-based social purpose organization with Queen Rania Al Abdullah as its Founding Patron, Athena40 is the first ever global selection of 40 top forward-thinking, innovative women from across all industries and spectrums.
 It was officially announced at UNESCO on International Women’s Day 2018.

 The search is currently underway and the first round of ‘Athenas’ will be announced on March 8, 2020.